Whats the right Messaging Protocol for me?

 - Scalability: It can handle large amounts of messages and scale horizontally by adding more servers to form a cluste

 RabbitMQ is commonly used in systems that require guaranteed message delivery, such as e-commerce websites, financial services, and supply chain management systems.
-It can manage complex workflows, ensure data consistency, and improve system reliability.

 Apache Kafka

-Apache Kafka is a distributed event streaming platform that is used for building real-time data pipelines and streaming applications.
 Kafka is designed to handle large volumes of high-throughput, fault-tolerant, and distributed data streams in a reliable and scalable manner.

 Kafka works on a publish-subscribe model, where producers write data (events) to topics, and consumers read from those topics.
-Kafka stores streams of records in topics and allows real-time processing of these records.
-It is particularly known for its ability to handle massive amounts of data with low latency.

 More about - Kafka 🌍